7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 7.7.6 Overview of the Formal Grievance Process for Administrative and Professional Faculty

 Below is an abbreviated overview of the grievance process and deadlines.
-Refer to section in this chapter, “The Formal Grievance Procedure,” for specific details and options available in each step of the grievance process.
+Refer to section in chapter seven, “The Formal Grievance Procedure,” for specific details and options available in each step of the grievance process.

 Time limits are subject to extension by written agreement of both parties.
 The grievant and the administrator involved at that particular step of the discussion are the makers of such an agreement.
-(An agreement form to extend the grievance response time is available on the Department of Human Resources and provost’s websites.)
+(An agreement form to extend the grievance response time is available on the provost’s website.)